theohbrothers/PSRepositoryReleaseManager/README.md

 To create releases, [reference](docs/samples/ci/azure-pipelines/generic) the `release.yml` entrypoint template of this project from your CI file.
 The **release** step can also be customized through provided [parameters](docs/samples/ci/azure-pipelines/custom/azure-pipelines.yml.release.sample).

-Releases will be created for tag refs.
-Tags must follow [Semantic Versioning](https://semver.org/) and be prepended with a lowercase `v`:
+Releases will be created for all tag refs.
+Tags need not follow [Semantic Versioning](https://semver.org/) though the convention is recommended:

 ```shell
 # Tag the commit to release